 Planning a safe approach to a job can help identify the hazards associated with any work on a roof.
 It’s important to identify, assess, control and monitor the hazard to safely complete a work.
 It is essential that the necessary types of equipment are properly used and installed.
 Ladders should only be used as a means of access, and for short duration maintenance work such as touching up paint.
 Enough time should be allowed to ensure availability of all equipment required to maintain compliance, complete the installation of the equipment and to allow for unsuitable weather.

 It is the responsibility of the lead contractor or principal to inform all workers on site that they must adhere to the requirements of the work plan and safety information before anyone gains access to the roof.

 Safely Access Roof Areas

 Where there is no permanent access to roof areas, provide temporary access that is properly constructed and compliant to the Working at Height regulations.
-Scaffolding, portable stairs, constructed work platforms or mobile scaffold towers are the preferred means of temporary access.
+Scaffolding for roofs, portable stairs, constructed work platforms or mobile scaffold towers are the preferred means of temporary access.